HOME

 Disciples

-Theme: Its tempting to think that when Jesus gave his commission to the disciples theyd have responded positively.
-But as Matthews gospel clear states, there wasnt likely to be much fun involved in being a disciple of Jesus.
+Theme: It's tempting to think that when Jesus gave his commission to the disciples theyd have responded positively.
+But as Matthew's gospel clearly states, there wasnt likely to be much fun involved in being a disciple of Jesus.
 It would be a demanding and thankless task.
-This sketch can be used as a sermon illustration and also a reminder to all Christians that following Jesus isnt an easy ride.
+This sketch can be used as a sermon illustration and also a reminder to all Christians that following Jesus isn't an easy ride.

 Staging: Biblical dress should be worn if possible.
 The two characters should enter from opposite sides of the stage, and whereas the original invitation to dinner should be delivered with enthusiasm for welcoming a friend, by the end of the sketch, Joseph should be a good deal more reticent about receiving Thaddeus at his house.

 Thaddeus is on stage, looking ever so slightly worried.
 Joseph hurries on.
-To set the time of the style20, both could wear middle east head-dress and gowns.
+To set the time of the scene, both could wear middle east head-dress and gowns.

 JOSEPH: Alright Thaddeus?